Skip to main content

 Times vary based on internship

 Designed to enable students to make intellectual connections between American Studies academic training and its applications in workplace, community, and institutional settings.
 Students work with local non-profit organizations, public history and arts institutions, government agencies, activist and neighborhood groups, media outlets, and foundations.
 They develop projects consistent with American Studies concerns and methods of reflection, while preparing final reports that position them to apply their skills in related areas following graduation.
 Internships may be paid or unpaid.
-For further information, see the American Studies Internship Handbook.
+For further information, see the American Studies Internship Handbook (PDF).

 Fulfills Reflection in Action for the University Undergraduate Core, Community Engagement for the ASTD major, and elective credits for the ASTD minor.